Open Heart: CABG, Congenital Heart surgery, Heart valve repair and replacement, Aortic root surgery.

 Patients with a complex medical background present greater challenges for cardiac surgery.
 Almost half the patients had diabetes mellitus at time of surgery, and more than two thirds had hypertension and hypercholesterolemia.

-In 2019, patients who have had cardiac surgeries had more complex backgrounds than patients at comparable hospitals.
+In 2020, patients who have had cardiac surgeries had more complex backgrounds than patients at comparable hospitals as evidenced by higher EuroSCORE – Parsonnet average risk scores.

 Actual and Predicted Survival Rates for All Types of Open Heart Surgeries

-The survival rate for all open heart surgery was 94.3% in 2019; this figure is better than the predicted survival rate estimated by the Parsonnet scoring system.
+The survival rate for all open heart surgery was 95.9% in 2020, which is better than the predicted survival rate estimated by the EuroSCORE scoring system.

 Isolated Coronary Artery Bypass Grafting (CABG)

-The survival rate for CABG surgery was 95.5% in 2019, which is better than the predicted survival rate estimated by the Parsonnet scoring system.
+The survival rate for CABG surgery was 96.9% in 2020, which is better than the predicted survival rate estimated by the EuroSCORE scoring system.

 VSD Closure is the commonest surgery for acyanotic congenital heart defects.
-The death (mortality) rate for simple VSD closure is less than 1% in the last 3 years.
+The death (mortality) rate for simple VSD closure is 0% in 2020.

 TOF correction is the most common surgery performed for cyanotic congenital heart defects.
 The death (mortality) rate for simple TOF correction is 0% in 2019.